-5.22 Keypad Lockout
+5.23 Keypad Lockout

-The panel can be programmed to 'lockout' keypads if a series of incorrect access code entries are made.
+The panel can be programmed to 'lock out' keypads if a series of incorrect access code entries is made.
 After the Number of Invalid Codes Before Lockout has been reached the panel will lock out the keypad for the Lockout Duration and log the event to the event buffer.
 For the duration of the lockout the panel will sound an error tone when any key is pressed.
 The invalid code counter will be reset every hour.